Brandon E. Gibb, Ph.D.

 Link to departmental page

 Kiera James received her B.A. in psychology from Swarthmore College in 2015.
 She joined the BMDI as a graduate student in the Fall of 2016.
 She is interested in using peripheral and neurophysiological methods to examine markers of risk for self-injurious thoughts and behaviors (SITBs) in children and adolescents as well as examining cognitive and emotional responses in youth with different histories of SITBs.
 In particular, she is interested in examining the impact of interpersonal relationships on risk for SITBs, focusing on proposed mechanisms of risk across multiple units of analysis.
+Kiera is currently completing her internship at the University of Washington - Psychiatry (General Child Psychology Track).

 Claire Foster received her B.A. in psychology from Cornell University.
 She joined the BMDI as a graduate student in the Fall of 2017.
 Her research interests focus primarily on proximate mechanisms of development, and the processes through which disparate developmental trajectories arise early in life.
 In particular, she is interested in examining the processes through which environmental factors, such as parental symptomology and parenting behavior, may increase risk for depression in children by impacting early social learning and attentional patterns in infancy and early childhood.